aryasreekumar/cpuInfoDisplay/README.md

 How to execute:

 The output of this program can be viewed by opening the project in QtCreator, building and executing it.
-Window directly shows the output and can be scrolled down by pressing down arrow key.
+Window directly shows the output and can be scrolled down by pressing mouse and dragging it upwards